Wellesbourne: History

 The name was first recorded in 862 as Wallesburam.
 It was later referred to as Waleborne in the Domesday Book.

 In May 1140 Wellesbourne was hit by a tornado – one of the earliest recorded in the British Isles.
 It damaged several buildings and killed a woman.

 Wellesbourne was once two villages – Wellesbourne Mountford and Wellesbourne Hastings, the two villages being divided by the River Dene; the former lying to the south of the river, and the latter to the north.
 In 1947 the two parishes were merged, and are now considered to be a single village.
 For these historical reasons Wellesbourne has two village centres, Chestnut Square and the Precinct respectively.
 The Chestnut Square area no longer contains commercial premises but the old shop fronts are visible in what are now houses.

-Wellesbourne Hall, dating from about 1700 and grade 2* listed, was owned by the Dewes (later Granville) family for nearly two centuries until 1920.
+Wellesbourne Hall in the village, dates from about 1700 and is grade II* listed.

 Perhaps the most significant event in Wellesbourne's history was the founding in 1872 of the National Agricultural Labourers Union by Joseph Arch – an event once celebrated by an annual parade, which it was hoped to be revived in 2010.
 There was little interest from the Trade Unions which once featured quite prominently, but the Wellesbourne Action Group still organises a walk from Barford to Wellesbourne around 9 June each year along the Joseph Arch Way.
 There is a somewhat unusual memorial in the form of a plaque in the village bus shelter dating from 1952.
 The initial meetings were held in the historic Stag's Head pub, which the bus shelter is located opposite.
 The thatched building was built in 1640 and became a pub in 1830.
 It was devastated by fire in 2021, but following extensive restoration was reopened a year later.
 The King's Head on Warwick Road is the village's only other pub.

-During World War II the Royal Air Force opened an airfield; RAF Wellesbourne Mountford immediately south of the village, after the war this was converted into a civilian airfield.
+During the Second World War the Royal Air Force opened an airfield; RAF Wellesbourne Mountford immediately south of the village, from 1965 this was converted into a civilian airfield.

 Since the 1960s new housing developments have meant that Wellesbourne has grown significantly.
 In the 1980s 800 houses were built on the Dovehouse estate, this was built on part of the site of the airfield and the streets are named after the aircraft which once flew from there.